Graph-Query-Synthesis/GQS/README.md

 ### FalkorDB
 1. Download the FalkorDB source code from the Github repository (https://github.com/FalkorDB/FalkorDB).
 2. Compile the source code and copy the suitable `falkordb.so` library into the directory where redis server is installed, configure the redis server to automatically load this module once started.
 3. Configure the `config.txt` based on your needs.
-The following commands give you an example when you put the redis server and the falkordb library into the `falkordb` folder at the current directory, and testing temporary files in `~/falkordb/`.
-Make sure you also put `change_port.sh` into the redis server folder to enable GQS automatically change the port redis server binds to.
-Please note that `THREAD_FOLDER` is a constant that will be subsititued by GQS to put databases under different testing threads to distinct locations. `THREAD_WEB` will be subsititued by GQS to specify the port.
+The following commands give you an example of when you put the redis server and the falkordb library into the `falkordb` folder in the current directory, and test temporary files in `~/falkordb/`.
+Make sure you also put `change_port.sh` into the Redis server folder to enable GQS to automatically change the port redis server binds to.
+Please note that `THREAD_FOLDER` is a constant that will be substituted by GQS to put databases under different testing threads in distinct locations. `THREAD_WEB` will be substituted by GQS to specify the port.
 ```
 startCommand=aa=$PWD/falkordb/; mkdir -p ~/falkordb/THREAD_FOLDER; cd ~/falkordb/THREAD_FOLDER; mkdir -p ./logs/falkordb/; cp $aa/* ~/falkordb/THREAD_FOLDER;  ./change_port.sh redis.conf THREAD_WEB THREAD_WEB; ./redis-server ./redis.conf > LOG_DIRECTORY/THREAD_FOLDER.log 2>&1 &
 stopCommand=kill -9 `netstat -tulnp | grep :THREAD_WEB | awk '{print $7}' | cut -d'/' -f1`